Tizer: New ownership

+Tizer variations

 Tizer Ice

 Tizer Ice was launched in the late 1990s.
 The drink included menthol, giving it the sensation of tasting cold, even at room temperature.
-Later branded "Ice by Tizer", the product did not sell well and was removed from sale.
 Whilst known as Tizer Ice, the mascot of the drink was a variation of Ed the Tizer Head.
 Its sole video advertisement which was shown in cinemas featured a character known as the "Iceman".

 A 1999 print advertisement which showed children with their faces pressed against a glass surface with the slogan "How many kids can you get in your fridge?" was criticised as "inappropriate" by the Royal Society for the Prevention of Accidents, which had recorded deaths of children trapped inside refrigerators.
+The drink was re-branded as Ice by Tizer' but poor sales saw the drink discontinued.

 Tizer Diet

 Tizer Diet was a short-lived low-calorie alternative to Tizer, originally sold in the late 1980s when known as Sugar Free Tizer, and again from 1997 to 2001 as Tizer Diet.
 Its 2001 advertising campaign included a bus shelter advertisement in the form of a funhouse mirror bearing the Tizer Diet logo, designed to make the viewer appear thinner.